 - Sleep Disorders: The addict might develop insomnia or sleep for many hours.

-- Abusing Other Drugs: Tolerance to the drug might push them to try out different drugs.
+- Abusing Other Drugs: Tolerance to the drug might push them to try different drugs.

-- Changing Friends: Once a teenager becomes a drug addict, they leave their old friends and join other drug users.
+- Changing Friends: Once teens become drug addicts, they leave their old friends and join other drug users.

-- Increased Dosage: Long-term use of a drug creates tolerance, which means the dosage must increase to attain the same effects.
+- Increased Dosage: Long-term drug use creates tolerance, which means the dosage must increase to attain the same effects.

 - Psychological Problems: The teen might develop anger management problems and become easily irritable and moody.